14 tricks shops don't want you to know

 In fact, 50% of them started working on a Tuesday or Wednesday.
 The third most popular day was Monday.

 Retailers presumably do this so they're ready in good time for the weekend.
-That said, hot deals come out every day, so it's always worth checking our Vouchers, Hot Bargains and Sales pages.
+That said, hot deals come out every day, so it's always worth checking our Vouchers and Hot bargains, deals & steals pages.
 We'll also let you know the best via the weekly email (which comes out on Wednesday).

 Special offer run out?
-Get a rain check voucher
+Ask for a raincheck voucher

-For more info on grocery shopping bargains – and how to make the most of supermarket coupons – see Extreme Couponing Tips.
+For more info on grocery shopping bargains – and how to make the most of supermarket coupons – see Extreme Couponing.

 You have 28 days to return goods bought online... if you do it right